Thai Food Made Easy | VEGAN THAI BUDDHA BOWL

 Ingredients for Stir-fried element:

-85 gram Mix stir-fried vegetable
+85 gram Mix stir-fried vegetables

-85 gram Courgette-thinly sliced
+85 gram Courgette – thinly sliced

 50 gram Mung bean/glass noodles